 • The District sustained Hurricane Harvey at the end of the fiscal year ended September 30, 2017.
-This has increased the purchasing in the area, and in turn, raised the sales tax income for the District.
+This increased the purchasing in the area in the prior year, and in turn, raised the sales tax income for the District in the prior year.